aleksblaze/taskendar/README.md

-# taskendar
+# Taskendar

-A calendar where you can add all your tasks and check their completion.
+Taskendar is a calendar where you can add all your tasks and check up on their completion.

+## Contact
+Telegram - @aleksblaze
+Email - alekshak232@gmail.com